salted caramel cheesecake bars

 - flaky salt, for topping

-- Preheat oven to 350°F and line an 8-inch square metal baking pan with nonstick spray.
+- Preheat oven to 350°F and line an 8-inch square metal baking pan with parchment paper.
 For the crust, combine biscoff cookies and salt in a food processor and pulse together to form crumbs.
 Add melted butter and pulse until incorporated.
 Press mixture tightly and evenly into bottom of prepared pan.
 Bake crust for about 15 minutes, until deeply golden and set.
 Transfer to a wire rack to cool completely, and reduce oven temperature to 325°F.

 - For the filling, place cream cheese and yogurt in a food processor and process until combined.
 Add sugar, salt, bourbon, vanilla, and egg; process until smooth.
 Spoon cream cheese mixture over cooled crust and spread evenly.
 Gently tap pan to remove air bubbles.
 Bake for 40 to 44 minutes, until center is set.
 Remove from oven and cool for 45 minutes on a wire rack.